 As with most states in Australia, the cost of Motor Injury Insurance Policy cover varies depending on the class of vehicle being registered.
 The Insurance Commission of WA has a breakdown of the price you can expect to pay for Motor Injury Insurance Policy based on the type of vehicle you're insuring.7

 As an example, insuring a standard car with Motor Injury Insurance Policy in WA costs $479.40. per year.8

 Motor Injury Insurance Policy is designed to protect you from financial liability arising from personal injury-related expenses should you or someone else driving your vehicle cause an accident.

-It covers and provides benefits for:
+It covers and provides compensation for:9

-A type of 'at-fault' insurance, CTP insurance is designed to reimburse victims who can establish that another driver was completely or partially at fault.
+As a type of 'at-fault' insurance, CTP as part of the Motor Injury Insurance Policy is designed to reimburse victims who can establish that another driver was completely or partially at fault.

-To make sure you're not left footing a massive repair bill after a fender bender, you need to purchase additional car insurance.
+To make sure you're not left footing a massive repair bill after a fender bender, you may need to consider purchasing additional Car Insurance.

-The type of car insurance that’s best for you depends on your needs and budget.
+The type of Car Insurance that’s best for you depends on your needs and budget.